-\begin{thm} (Lemma~\ref{main-coh}, Propositions~\ref{tensor-product-coh}, \ref{alHom-derived-coh}, \ref{base-change-hom-2var-derived}, Theorem~\ref{thm:faithuflly-flat descent}, and Lemma~\ref{almost-flat-descent}) Let $R$ be a ring with an ideal $\m$ such that $\widetilde{\m}\coloneqq \m\otimes_R \m$ is $R$-flat and $\m^2=\m$. \begin{enumerate}[label=\textbf{(\arabic*)}] \item Almost coherent $R^a$-modules form a Weak Serre subcategory of $\bf{Mod}_R^a$. \item If $R$ is an almost coherent ring (i.e. free rank-$1$ $R$-module is almost coherent), and $M^a, N^a$ two objects in $\bf{D}^-_{acoh}(R)^a$.
-Then $M^a\otimes_{R^a}^L N^a\in \bf{D}^-_{acoh}(R)^a$. \item If $R$ is an almost coherent ring, and $M^a \in \bf{D}^-_{acoh}(R)^a$, $N^a \in \bf{D}^+_{acoh}(R)^a$.
+\begin{thm} (Lemma~\ref{main-coh}, Propositions~\ref{tensor-product-coh}, \ref{alHom-derived-coh}, \ref{base-change-hom-2var-derived}, Theorem~\ref{thm:faithuflly-flat descent}, and Lemma~\ref{almost-flat-descent}) Let $R$ be a ring with an ideal $\m$ such that $\widetilde{\m}\coloneqq \m\otimes_R \m$ is $R$-flat and $\m^2=\m$. \begin{enumerate}[label=\textbf{(\arabic*)}] \item Almost coherent $R^a$-modules form a weak Serre subcategory of $\bf{Mod}_R^a$; \item If $R$ is an almost coherent ring (i.e. free rank-$1$ $R$-module is almost coherent), and $M^a, N^a$ two objects in $\bf{D}^-_{acoh}(R)^a$.
+Then $M^a\otimes_{R^a}^L N^a\in \bf{D}^-_{acoh}(R)^a$; \item If $R$ is an almost coherent ring, and $M^a \in \bf{D}^-_{acoh}(R)^a$, $N^a \in \bf{D}^+_{acoh}(R)^a$.
 Then \item If $R$ is an almost coherent ring, $M^a\in \bf{D}_{acoh}^-(R)^a$, $N^a\in \bf{D}^+(R)^a$, and $P^a$ an almost flat $R^a$-module.
-Then the natural map $\bf{R}\rm{Hom}_{R^a}(M^a, N^a) \otimes_{R^a} P^a \to \bf{R}\rm{Hom}_{R^a}(M^a, N^a\otimes_{R^a} P^a)$ is an almost isomorphism. \item Descent of almost modules along an almost faithfully flat morphism $R\to S$ is always effective. \item Let $R \to S$ be an almost faithfully flat map, and let $M^a$ be an $R^a$-module.
+Then the natural map $\bf{R}\rm{Hom}_{R^a}(M^a, N^a) \otimes_{R^a} P^a \to \bf{R}\rm{Hom}_{R^a}(M^a, N^a\otimes_{R^a} P^a)$ is an almost isomorphism; \item Descent of almost modules along an almost faithfully flat morphism $R\to S$ is always effective; \item Let $R \to S$ be an almost faithfully flat map, and let $M^a$ be an $R^a$-module.
 Suppose that $M^a\otimes_{R^a} S^a$ is almost finitely generated (resp. almost finitely presented, resp. almost coherent) $S^a$-module.
 Then so is $M^a$. \end{enumerate} \end{thm}

-In case, $R$ is $I$-adically adhesive for some finitely generated ideal $I$ (see Definition~\ref{defn:adhesive}), we can show that almost finitely generated $R$-modules satisfy a (weak) version of the Artin-Rees Lemma, and behave nicely with respect to the completion functor.
+If $R$ is $I$-adically adhesive for some finitely generated ideal $I$ (see Definition~\ref{defn:adhesive}), we can show that almost finitely generated $R$-modules satisfy a (weak) version of the Artin--Rees Lemma, and behave nicely with respect to the completion functor.
 These results will be crucial for globalizing the theory of almost coherent modules on formal schemes.